mgorav/mapr-kafka-avro/README.md

 ## Schema Evolution Using Spring Cloud Stream + Avro +  MapR Kafka

+Service/Producer/Consumer Schema evolution is always challenging.
+As an architect/developer, I would like to design my service/consumer to be resilient to differing payload schemas.

+This problem is becoming more acute in the world of Big Data.
+Let's explore this problem further.
+MapR provides great support for building Data Lake.
+One of the corner stone in building data lake is the "data ingestion".
+It's always quest of a Data Engineer/developer to build resilient services/data pipe line which can withstand schema changes.
+But the question is how?

+So, I started exploring how can I build MapR Kafka producer/consumer which is resilient to different payload evolution(s).
+The outcome of my research is my GitHub project - "mapr-kafka-avro".
+This project is build using MapR Kafka + Apache Avro + Spring Cloud Stream and demonstrates:

+1. Schema Evolution using Spring Cloud Stream based Apache Avro Schema registry.
+Avro has a JSON like data model, but can be represented as either JSON or in a compact binary form.
+It comes with a schema description language that describes data (like google protobuff)

+2. Spring Cloud Stream based different service/producer having different payload writing to Kafka

+3. Spring Cloud Stream based consumer which adapts seamlessly to payload changes.

 This project demonstrates schema evolution using following projects:

 1. **schema-registry:** Spring Cloud Stream based avro schema registry